dylankb/what-i-know-js/README.md

 **Call**: Count the Commas (you have to count the number of arguments to match the called function)
 **Apply**: Arguments as Array

-`apply` can reduce the length of function parameters by organizing them into an array
+`apply` can reduce the length of function parameters by organizing them into an array.

+`null` or `undefined` work for the `thisArg` when we don't have a specific object context to supply.

 ```js
 function add (a, b, c, d, e, f, g, h, i) {